simdjson/simdjson/doc/basics.md

 The `at` method can only be called once on an array.
 It cannot be used to iterate through the values of an array.

-### Error Handling Examples without Exceptions
+### Error handling examples without exceptions

-This is how the example in "Using the Parsed JSON" could be written using only error code checking (without exceptions):
+This is how the example in "Using the parsed JSON" could be written using only error code checking (without exceptions):

 ```c++
 bool parse() {